 The down payment is a chief concern among many first-time homeowners.
 This is especially true today, when prices are rising and low interest rates make owning a home more irresistible than ever.
 Don't worry; the days of 20% down being your only option are over, and there are many other options you can take advantage of to finance your down payment.

-Save as much as Possible
+Save as much as possible

 Where there’s a will, there’s a way.
-“It’s amazing what someone can do when they have a goal and a focus,” says Bernie Tong, Realtor and partner with Locations LLC.
+“It’s amazing what someone can do when they have a goal and a focus,” says Bernie Tong, Realtor and partner with Locations.
 “Most do not realize where all their money is going until you sit down with them and make a list.
-“It’s amazing how plate lunches and Starbucks can add up,” says Tong.
-“I have had clients pay down bills and save a down payment in sometimes as little as six months just by adjusting their spending habits.
+It’s amazing how plate lunches and Starbucks can add up,” says Tong.
+“I have had clients pay down bills and save a down payment in sometimes as little as six months just by adjusting their spending habits."

 Two zero-down loans are available today and provide 100-percent financing: VA and USDA.
-VA Loans are available to current and retired members of the armed services.
+VA loans are available to current and retired members of the armed services.
 USDA Loans are available for a large part of Oahu, and for all of the other Hawaiian Islands.
-Contact your Locations Agent for more details on 100% financing.
+Contact your Locations agent for more details on 100% financing.

 Check with your loan officer about Rural Development loans.
 For properties in designated rural areas, as defined by the U.S. Department of Agriculture, buyers may be eligible for 100 percent financing.